city96/ComfyUI_ExtraModels/README.md

 1. Download the original model weights from the [DiT Repo](https://github.com/facebookresearch/DiT) or the converted [FP16 safetensor ones from Huggingface](https://huggingface.co/city96/DiT/tree/main).
 2. Place them in `ComfyUI\models\dit` (created on first run after installing the extension)
 3. Load the model and select the class labels as shown in the image below
+4. **Make sure to use the Empty label conditioning for the Negative input of the KSampler!**

 ConditioningCombine nodes *should* work for combining multiple labels.
 The area ones don't since the model currently can't handle dynamic input dimensions.